mvnaol2026/Gravity-Does-Not-Exist/EN/02_chapters_4-6.md

 If your footing is poor, you simply slide instead of moving the wardrobe.
 Everything is completely clear: there is contact, there is pressure, there is motion.
 That is classical mechanics.

 The kind of mechanics a person knows from childhood.
 Now notice something important.
 No one is tempted to explain the motion of a wardrobe by invoking a “field,” “energy,” or some “inner tendency of the wardrobe to move.”
 That would be absurd.
 Here, everything is visible.

-Now let us consider liquids—the same mechanics, only in flowing form.
+**Now let us consider liquids—the same mechanics, only in flowing form**

 Take water.
 You press on the plunger of a syringe, and the water moves.
 What is happening?
 You are pressing on the water.
 The water transmits pressure.
 And somewhere farther along, something is displaced.

 If water did not transmit pressure, hydraulics would not exist.
 There would be no pumps.
 No plumbing systems.